Grand Manan: Climate

 Grand Manan as shown on the 1630 map of Joannes de Laet.

 Grand Manan has a humid continental climate (Dfb).
 The climate in spring, summer and fall is very comfortable but winter has an inconsistent weather pattern with snow, rain, freezing rain and mild weather.
-Its average of 177 frost-free days is the highest anywhere in the province.
+Its average of 177 frost-free days is the highest in the province.

 Since 2000, the average annual precipitation has been 859.8 mm with August being the driest month (35 mm) and October (112 mm) the wettest.

-The highest temperature ever recorded on Grand Manan was 33.3 C on 26 July 1963.
+The highest temperature ever recorded on Grand Manan was 34.2 C on 12 August 2025.
 The coldest temperature ever recorded was -30.6 C on 10 January 1890.